-- 6.1 After the expanded uncertainty has been calculated for a coverage probability of 95% the value of the measurand and expanded uncertainty should be reported as $y \pm U$ and accompanied by the following statement of confidence: - 6.2 "The reported expanded uncertainty is based on a standard uncertainty multiplied by a coverage factor k = 2, providing a coverage probability of approximately 95%.
-The uncertainty evaluation has been carried out in accordance with UKAS requirements". - 6.3 In cases where the procedure of Appendix B has been followed the actual value of the coverage factor should be substituted for k = 2 and the following statement used: - 6.4 "The reported expanded uncertainty is based on a standard uncertainty multiplied by a coverage factor k = XX, which for a t-distribution with $v{eff} = YY$ effective degrees of freedom corresponds to a coverage probability of approximately 95%.
-The uncertainty evaluation has been carried out in accordance with UKAS requirements". - 6.5 For the purposes of this document "approximately" is interpreted as meaning sufficiently close that any difference may be considered insignificant. - 6.6 In the special circumstances where a dominant non-Gaussian Type B contribution occurs refer to Appendix C. If uncertainty is being reported as an analytical expression, refer to Appendix L. - 6.7 Uncertainties are usually expressed in bilateral terms (±) either in units of the measurand or as relative values, for example as a percentage (%), parts per million (ppm), 1 in 10X, etc. However there may be situations where the upper and lower uncertainty values are different; for example if cosine errors are involved.
-If such differences are small then the most practical approach is to report the expanded uncertainty as ± the larger of the two.
-However if there is a significant difference between the upper and lower values then they should be evaluated and reported separately. - 6.8 The number of figures in a reported uncertainty should always reflect practical measurement capability.
-In view of the process for estimating uncertainties it is seldom justified to report more than two significant figures.
-It is therefore recommended that the expanded uncertainty be rounded to two significant figures, using the normal rules of rounding.
-The numerical value of the measurement result should in the final statement normally be rounded to the least significant figure in the value of the expanded uncertainty assigned to the measurement result. - 6.9 Rounding should always be carried out at the end of the process in order to avoid the effects of cumulative rounding errors.
+- 6.1 After the expanded uncertainty has been calculated for a coverage probability of 95 % the value of the measurand and expanded uncertainty should be reported as $y \pm U$ and accompanied by the following statement of confidence: - 6.2 "The reported expanded uncertainty is based on a standard uncertainty multiplied by a coverage factor k = 2, providing a coverage probability of approximately 95 %.
+The uncertainty evaluation has been carried out in accordance with UKAS requirements". - In cases where the procedure of Appendix B has been followed the actual value of the coverage factor should be substituted for k = 2 and the following statement used: - 6.4 "The reported expanded uncertainty is based on a standard uncertainty multiplied by a coverage factor k = XX, which for a t-distribution with $v{eff} = YY$ effective degrees of freedom corresponds to a coverage probability of approximately 95 %.
+The uncertainty evaluation has been carried out in accordance with UKAS requirements". - 6.5 For the purposes of this document "approximately" is interpreted as meaning sufficiently close that any difference may be considered insignificant. - 6.6 In the special circumstances where a dominant non-Gaussian Type B contribution occurs refer to Appendix C. If uncertainty is being reported as an analytical expression, refer to Appendix L. - 6.7 Uncertainties are usually expressed in bilateral terms (±) either in units of the measurand or as relative values, for example as a percentage (%), parts per million (ppm), 1 in 10^x, etc. However, there may be situations where the upper and lower uncertainty values are different; for example if cosine errors are involved.
+If such differences are small then the most practical approach is to report the expanded uncertainty as the larger of the two.
+However if there is a significant difference between the upper and lower values then they should be evaluated and reported separately. - The number of figures in a reported uncertainty should always reflect practical measurement capability.
+In view of the process for estimating uncertainties, they should normally be reported to two significant figures (using the normal rules of rounding) as it is seldom justified to report more.
+The numerical value of the measurement result should in the final statement normally be rounded to the least significant figure in the value of the expanded uncertainty assigned to the measurement result. - Rounding should always be carried out at the end of the process in order to avoid the effects of cumulative rounding errors.